-International Rare Diseases Research Consortium
+International Rare Diseases Research Consortium (IRDiRC)

 There is a clear need for strengthened international collaboration in the area of rare diseases and rare diseases research.
-The International Rare Diseases Research Consortium (IRDiRC) was launched in 2011 with the European Commission and the US National Institutes of Health as the initiating institutions.
-Today it has over 40 members from four continents and the membership continues to grow.
+IRDiRC was launched in 2011 with the European Commission and the US national institutes of health as the initiating institutions.
+Today it has over 50 members from five continents and the membership continues to grow.